 Marital Assets are Still Assets Even With Prenuptial Agreement

-When we are married, we assume that our partner would be there for us.
+Married couples often assume that their partner will be there for them.
 We expect a spouse, if able, to help in some way if we experience something as simple as a broken arm or as complicated as Alzheimer's.
-Our spouse will often help to the best of their physical and emotional ability.
-However, the role of caregiver is physically and emotionally demands.
-It becomes much more difficult if you, yourself, are older.

 Family, Finances, and Long-Term Health Care

-The impact of long-term care is a real concern.
+The impact of long-term care is a genuine concern.
 It is traumatic.
 It creates a tremendous amount of stress and burden on your family.
-The U.S. Department of Health and Human Services says about half of us will experience a need for long-term health care.
 The consequences are more than just financial.
 The problem with long-term care is it affects both family and finances.

 Long-Term Care Insurance is Affordable Asset Protection

-If you now find yourself single or you find yourself with a new family, an advance plan will safeguard your savings and allow your family, even a mixed family, the time to be family.
+If you now find yourself single or with a new family, an advance plan will safeguard your savings and allow your family, even a mixed family, the time to be family.

-However, if you are happily married, you should not ignore this issue.
+However, if you're happily married, you should not ignore this issue.
+As we age, we experience many changes in our health, body, and minds.
 Your spouse is also getting older.
-We all experience many changes in our health, body, and minds as we get older.
 You want your family to have the time to be supportive and not face the stress and anxiety of being a caregiver.

 Don't delay, as your good health gives you the option to have this vital coverage in place.
 Be sure to seek the help of a qualified and experienced Long-Term Care Insurance specialist to help you shop all the companies and make professional recommendations.
 Insurance premiums vary over 100% between companies.